Beothuk

-The Beothuk (/biːˈɒtək/ or /ˈbeɪ.əθʊk/; also spelled Beothuck) were a group of Indigenous people of Canada who lived on the island of Newfoundland.
+The Beothuk (/biːˈɒtək/ or /ˈbeɪ.əθʊk/; also spelled Beothuck) were a group of Indigenous who lived on the island of Newfoundland.
+They were declared extinct in 1829.

 The Beothuk culture formed around AD 1500.
 This may have been the most recent cultural manifestation of peoples who first migrated from Labrador to present-day Newfoundland around AD 1.
 The ancestors of this group had three earlier cultural phases, each lasting approximately 500 years.

 Description

 The Beothuk lived throughout the island of Newfoundland, mostly in the Notre Dame and Bonavista Bay areas.
 Estimates of the Beothuk population at the time of contact with Europeans vary.
 Historian of the Beothuk Ingeborg Marshall argued that European historical records of Beothuk history are clouded by ethnocentrism and unreliable.
 Scholars from the 19th and early 20th century estimated about 2,000 Beothuk individuals lived at the time of European contact in the 15th century; however, there may have been no more than 500 to 700 people.
 Based on the carrying capacity of the ecosystem at the time of contact the population is estimated to have been between 1,000 and 1,500.
 They lived in independent, self-sufficient, extended family groups of 30 to 55 people.

 Like many other hunter-gatherers, they appear to have had band leaders but probably not more formal chiefs, in the anthropological definition of the word.
 They lived in conical dwellings known as mamateeks, which were fortified for the winter season.
 These were constructed by arranging poles in a circle, tying them at the top, and covering them with birch bark.
 The floors were dug with hollows used for sleeping.
 A fireplace was made at the centre.

 During spring, the Beothuk used red ochre to paint not only their bodies but also their houses, canoes, weapons, household appliances, and musical instruments.
 This practice led Europeans to refer to them as "Red Indians".
 The use of ochre had great cultural significance.
 The decorating was done during an annual multi-day spring celebration.
 It designated tribal identity; for example, decorating newborn children was a way to welcome them into the tribe.
 Forbidding a person to wear ochre was a form of punishment.